-The amount of PCIe slots you needs depends upon how many PCIe expansion cards you wish to install.
-A motherboard can have anywhere between a single PCIe slot, all the way upto 6 or 7 seven slots in varying configuration and sizes.
+The number of PCIe slots you need depends on how many PCIe expansion cards you wish to install.
+A motherboard can have anywhere from a single PCIe slot to 6 or 7 places in varying configurations and sizes.

-So the answer to the question, how many PCIe slots do I need depends upon what kind of PC you intend to build.
-A gaming PC, for instance, may require nothing more than a single PCIe x16 slot for the graphics card.
+So the answer to the question of “how many PCIe slots I need” depends upon what kind of PC you intend to build.
+For instance, a gaming PC may require only a single PCIe x16 slot for the graphics card.

-Others may require multiple PCIe slots for installing multiple graphics cards, WiFi card, video capture card, dedicated sound card, port expansion cards etc.
+Others may require multiple PCIe slots for installing various graphics cards, WiFi cards, video capture cards, dedicated sound cards, port expansion cards, etc.

-In order to figure out how many PCIe slots you actually need, it is better to first talk about all the different PCIe devices that you can plug into PCIe slots.
+To figure out how many PCIe slots you need, it is better to first talk about all the different PCIe devices that you can plug into PCIe slots.

 PCIe Devices and Their Slot Requirement

 There are many PCIe devices out there that you can install.
-These include: graphics cards, WiFi card, ethernet card, sound card, port expansion cards etc.
+These include graphics cards, WiFi cards, ethernet cards, sound cards, port expansion cards, etc.

-The following table shows all the devices that you can install on PCIe slots as well as the type of slot they need.
+The following table shows all the devices you can install on PCIe slots and the type of slots they need.

 Card | PCIe Lane Requirement | Remarks |